Wireless

 • Radio frequency identification (RFID)

-The content includes spectrum allocation tables and requirements for test standards, certification, registration, and approval.
+The content includes spectrum allocation tables and requirements for test standards, certification, registration, labeling and approval for short-range devices operating in unlicensed bands of the radio spectrum.
 The covered devices typically use WiFi, Bluetooth, ZigBee or other low-power wireless communications standards.

 • USA: FCC Radio Frequency Devices Regulations, 47 CFR Part 15, 1989